Luca is a founding partner of ArbLit and a door tenant of Fountain Court Chambers, London.

 Luca is a leading expert on the interactions between arbitration and competition and merger control law, as well as in private antitrust litigation.
 He was the co-chair of the Joint Working Group of the ICC Competition and Arbitration and ADR Commissions on Antitrust Follow-on Actions.

-He is a member of the Court of the LCIA and of the Comité Asesor del Pleno de la Corte de Arbitraje de Madrid.
+He is Vice-President of the Court of the LCIA and a member of the Comité Asesor del Pleno de la Corte de Arbitraje de Madrid.
 He is listed on the ICSID Panel of Arbitrators on the appointment of the Republic of Italy.
 He is an alternate member of the FIA Driver Contract Recognition Board.

 Luca has been listed in Chambers Global since 2000 and is ranked in Band 1, Most in Demand Arbitrators, for Italy and in Band 2 Most in Demand Arbitrators Europe-Wide in Chambers Global and Chambers Europe since 2016, which have called him “driven and passionate” and referred to “his impressive arbitration practice” and “razor-sharp legal mind” and to the view that “he is a top arbitrator and truly international”.
 He is also “highly recommended for domestic and international arbitration” in the 2015 edition of Legal 500 and is described in GAR 100 as “no stranger to breaking new ground at ICSID”.